-To determine the amount of our Chief Financial Officer's base salary and annual cash bonus, we informally consider competitive market practices, by speaking with reputable recruitment agencies and reviewing annual reports on Form 10-K or similar information of other companies.
+To determine the amount of our Chief Financial Officer's base salary and annual cash bonus, we consider competitive market practices, by reviewing annual reports on Form 10-K or similar information of other companies, as well as analyses and surveys that compare chief financial officer salaries across our industry and related industries.
 We do not use compensation consultants at this time.